This Be The Verse

 By folks who tried to do the same,

-And flailed, and fastly time did burn
+And flailed, and quickly did time burn

 Before you left to make your name.